paralin/kvgossip/README.md

 Client
 ======

-The KVGossip client has the following jobs:

- - Supply multiple remote addresses to connect to, manage connections
- - Keep a list of key subscriptions, keep those keys up to date locally.
+The KVGossip client keeps a list of key subscriptions, and keeps those keys up to date locally.
+It does so by maintaining a persistent state of these keys through different connections.

-Clients might be interested to know:
+Users might be interested to know:

  - Current remote value
  - If the current remote value is dirty.